istio/istio.io/content/en/blog/2019/introducing-istio-operator/index.md

 Istio 1.4 introduces a new method of [installation using {{< istioctl >}}](/docs/setup/install/istioctl/).The [Helm installation](/docs/setup/install/helm/) method is in the process of deprecation.
-Upgrading from Istio 1.4 with a version not initially instaalled with Helm is done using the [{{< istioctl >}} upgrade feature](/docs/setup/upgrade/istioctl-upgrade/).
+Upgrading from Istio 1.4 with a version not initially installed with Helm is done using the [{{< istioctl >}} upgrade feature](/docs/setup/upgrade/istioctl-upgrade/).

 The `istioctl` operator commands use a